Get Funding Without Putting Assets at Risk | |

 Because there's no collateral backing the loan, lenders take on more risk, so they offset that risk in other ways:

-Higher interest rates.
-Rates are often higher than those on secured loans because there's no asset to recover in case of default.
+Rates are often higher than those on secured loans because there's no collateral to recover in case of default.

-Shorter repayment terms.
-Most unsecured loans come with terms ranging from 3 to 24 months.
+Most unsecured loans have terms ranging from three to 24 months.

-Personal guarantees.
-Many lenders require the borrower to personally guarantee the loan, meaning you're responsible for repayment even if the business can't pay.
+Many lenders require the borrower to personally guarantee the loan, meaning you're responsible for repayment even if the business is unable to pay.

-There are different types of unsecured business loans, which is a good thing — one financing option may offer a better solution for your business needs than another.
-Here are a few unsecured business loans to consider.
+There are different types of unsecured business loans, which is a good thing, as one financing option may offer a better solution for your business needs than another.
+Here are a few to consider.

-Best loan for: Business owners who need fast funding with minimal documentation.
+Best for: Business owners who need fast funding with minimal documentation.

 Any type of business can get approved